mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Village Stores and Post Office Sign Misaligned, 1st July :- [7793750](https://www.fixmystreet.com/report/7793750)
 - Dumped Road signs and barriers.
 Status has been changed to closed, nothing has changed, the signs and barriers are still there., 1st July :- [7793223](https://www.fixmystreet.com/report/7793223)
 - Large branch part detached and hanging down in carriageway, 1st July :- [7793199](https://www.fixmystreet.com/report/7793199)
-- Elmfield Road potholes, 1st July :- [7793172](https://www.fixmystreet.com/report/7793172)
-- Hedge and brambles over hanging footpath, 1st July :- [7793062](https://www.fixmystreet.com/report/7793062)
-- Sign post damaged and sign obscured and showing incorrect information, 1st July :- [7793031](https://www.fixmystreet.com/report/7793031)
-- Numerous potholes/ crumbling road surface, 1st July :- [7792849](https://www.fixmystreet.com/report/7792849)
-- Green or amber traffic light is not working problem, 1st July :- [7792778](https://www.fixmystreet.com/report/7792778)
-- The traffic lights at this junction between Cheltenham Road East and Down Hatherley Lane are fitted with louvres, presumably so that only the appropriate line of traffic can see them.
-The angle of the louvres is badly out, so that the light can hardly be seen at all.
-Coming through this junction this morning from the Cheltenham direction a motorhome started to pull out of Down Hatherley Lane in front of me.
-I believe I had a green light, but it wasn't easy to see.
-Perhaps the motorhome also thought they had a green., 1st July :- [7792631](https://www.fixmystreet.com/report/7792631)
-- A pothole in road problem, 1st July :- [7792777](https://www.fixmystreet.com/report/7792777)
-- A pothole in road problem, 1st July :- [7792610](https://www.fixmystreet.com/report/7792610)
-- Green arrow never lights up for right turn making it unsafe to turn as incoming traffic isnt stopped, 1st July :- [7792538](https://www.fixmystreet.com/report/7792538)

 <!-- fix_marker ends -->